Step 1: Prepare for IBCLC Recertification

 All recertifying IBCLCs must meet three requirements during each five-year recertification cycle:

-Requirement 1: Basic Life Support Education
+Requirement 1: Education

-Requirement 2: 250 Hours of Practice in Lactation Consulting
+Requirement 2: Lactation Consulting Practice Hours

-Requirement 3: Select & Complete One Recertification Method (IBCLC Examination or Recertification by CERPs)
+Requirement 3: Select & Complete One Recertification Method

 Beginning with IBCLCs due to recertify in 2022, IBCLCs are no longer required to recertify by examination every ten years.
 Now, there are two options for every five-year recertification cycle:

-Option 1: Recertification by Examination
+Option 2: Recertification by Examination

 Complete Basic Life Support Education